ColinGilbert/polyvox/documentation/TextureMapping.rst

 -----------------------------
 So far we have assumed that only a single material is being used for the entire voxel world, but this is seldom the case.
 It is common to associate a particular material with each voxel so that it can represent rock, wood, sand or any other type of material as required.
 The usual approach is to store a simple integer identifier with each voxel, and then map this identifier to material properties within your application.

-Both the CubicSurfaceExtractor and the MarchingCubesSurfacExtractor understand the concept of a material being associated with a voxel, and they will take this into account when generating a mesh.
-Specifically, they will both copy the material identifier into the vertex data of the output mesh, so you can pass it through to your shaders and use it to affect the way the surface is rendered.
+Both the CubicSurfaceExtractor and the MarchingCubesSurfacExtractor include a 'data' member in their vertices, and this is copied/interpolated directly from the corresponding voxels.
+Therefore you can store a material identifier as part of your voxel type, and then pass this through to your shader as a vertex attribute.
+You can then use this to affect the way the surface is rendered.

-The following code snippet assumes that you have passed the material identifier to your shaders and that you can access it in the fragment shader.
+The following code snippet assumes that you have passed a material identifier to your shaders and that you can access it in the fragment shader.
 It then chooses which colour to draw the polygon based on this identifier:

 .. sourcecode:: glsl